woarewe/fun-ruby/README.md

 # *Fun*ctional Ruby 🚀

-A toolbox for writing functional Ruby.
+An experimental toolbox for writing "functional" Ruby.

 ![Alt Text](assets/fun.gif)

-## Inspirations
+## Motivation

+In 2020 I started looking into functional programming and got really excited about having a Ruby library that would make programming in Ruby feel as much close as possible to using "pure" functional languages.

 ## Features